deel-ai/relu-prime/README.md

-# Which derivative for ReLU at 0?
-The role of numerical precision.
+# Numerical influence of ReLU’(0) on backpropagation.

-This repository contains all the code and results for the NeurIPS 2021 submission _**Which derivative for ReLU at 0?
-The role of numerical precision**_.
+This repository contains all the code and results for the NeurIPS 2021 submission _**Numerical influence of ReLU’(0) on backpropagation**_.

 All the data generated from the experiments are located in [paper_results](paper_results).